Vitamin B12 Deficiency and its Neurological Consequencesby Viatcheslav Wlassoff, PhD | July 30, 2014

 The psychiatric manifestations of vitamin B12 deficiency include delusions, hallucinations, cognitive changes (like memory decline), depression, and dementia.
 These problems are described by various mechanisms like the deranged production of neurotransmitters and elevated levels of homocysteine and methylmalonic acid (MMA).
 When there is no other obvious cause of psychiatric disorder, screening for and supplementation with vitamin B12 need to be considered.

 d) Vitamin B12 deficiency in brain shrinkage and neurodegenerative disorders

 Vitamin B12 deficiency and the resulting increase in homocysteine levels can lead to brain atrophy (shrinkage).
 Brain atrophy usually occurs with normal aging.
 But this process is accelerated in the presence of neurodegenerative diseases.

-Various studies have shown that cobalamin deficiency is more common in patients with Alzheimer’s disease, Parkinson’s disease and various conditions causing dementia.
+Various studies have shown that cobalamin deficiency is more common in patients with Alzheimer’s disease, Parkinson’s disease, and various conditions causing dementia.
 But a causal relationship between vitamin B12 deficiency and these diseases remains inconclusive.
 However, most of the studies that relate hyperhomocysteinemia with Alzheimer’s disease and other causes of dementia report positive results.
 This means that elevated levels of homocysteine in the blood increase the risk of these diseases.

 e) Vitamin B12 and vascular complications

-Vitamin B12 and folate deficiencies in the fetal and early life cause poor brain development and cognitive functions
+Vitamin B12 and folate deficiencies in fetal and early life cause poor brain development and cognitive functions

 Black MM (2008).
 Effects of vitamin B12 and folate deficiency on brain development in children.
 Food and nutrition bulletin, 29 (2 Suppl) PMID: 18709887